-User Education Requirement:

-In order to ensure that purchasers/users are properly educated on the benefits of power management, the manufacturer will include with each computer, one of the following:
+User Education Requirement: In order to ensure that purchasers/users are properly educated on the benefits of power management, the manufacturer will include with each computer, one of the followina:

 - Information on ENERGY STAR and the benefits of power management in either a hard copy or electronic copy of the user manual.
-This information should be near the front of the user guide; or - A package or box insert on ENERGY STAR and the benefits of power management.
+This information should be near the front of the user guide. - 440 441